Nuku of Tidore: Early movement

 Nuku refused to accept the new order, and left Tidore Island in 1780, sailing with his followers to Patani in Halmahera.
 Establishing a local base, he was proclaimed King of the Papuans and planned to seek aid from Spanish and English ships.
 The communities of south-eastern Halmahera and the Papuan Islands had a tradition of raiding over long distances and were co-opted by Nuku in the fight against colonial rule.
 Thus began a movement to restore Maluku to its old peace and prosperity.
 For the Papuans, Nuku appeared as a charismatic leader able to establish Koreri, an utopian realm that would arise after toppling the existing order.
 For many Tidorese and other Malukans, Nuku was a champion for all of Maluku, since the local rulers were little more than Dutch puppets.
-The VOC undertook a number of sea expeditions to quell the movement with varying success.
-After an overwhelming victory against them in 1783, Nuku forced the current Sultan Patra Alam to declare war on the Dutch and exterminate the Dutch on the island.
+The VOC undertook a number of naval expeditions to quell the movement with varying success.
+After an overwhelming victory against them in 1783, Nuku forced the current Sultan Patra Alam to declare war on the Dutch.
 Nuku sailed over to Tidore where he was received enthusiastically, but his position did not last long.

-Tidore was in turn invaded by a strong Dutch-Ternatan force and completely defeated, more than a thousand Tidorese were killed, and Nuku had to flee.
-Patra Alam was deposed and exiled, and a prince from another branch, Kamaluddin, was set up as a Dutch tool.
+Tidore was in turn invaded by a substantial Dutch-Ternatan force and completely defeated, more than a thousand Tidorese were killed, and Nuku had to flee.
+Patra Alam was deposed and exiled, and a prince from another branch, Kamaluddin, was establishing as a Dutch vassal.
 The VOC thus showed that it still had muscles to quell rebellions in the center.
 By contrast, the rebellion continued in the periphery, led by Nuku from the Raja Ampat islands and Ceram.
-The Kei and Aru Islands were also drawn into the struggle as discontented groups joined the movement and attacked Dutch soldiers and seamen.
+The Kei and Aru Islands were also drawn into the struggle as discontented groups joined the movement and attacked Dutch forces.
 On balance, the attacks of the Dutch and their appointed Sultan Kamaluddin on the rebellious areas seriously weakened Nuku's position up to the early 1790s.